AdobeDocs/campaign-web.en/help/v8/content/content-components.md

 exl-id: a77e7438-4bd3-4f99-a166-b98094a1292b
 badge: label="Alpha" type="Positive"
 ---
-# Use the Email designer content components {#content-components}
+# Use the Email designer Contents {#content-components}

 >[!CONTEXTUALHELP]
 >id="ac_content_components_email"
->title="About Content components"
+>title="About Contents"
->abstract="Content components are empty content placeholders that you can use to create the layout of an email."
+>abstract="Contents components are empty content placeholders that you can use to create the layout of an email."

 >[!CONTEXTUALHELP]
 >id="ac_content_components_landing_page"
->title="About Content components"
+>title="About Contents"
 >abstract="Content components are empty content placeholders that you can use to create the layout of a landing page."

 >[!CONTEXTUALHELP]
 >id="ac_content_components_fragment"
->title="About Content components"
+>title="About Contents"
 >abstract="Content components are empty content placeholders that you can use to create the layout of a fragment."

 >[!CONTEXTUALHELP]
 >id="ac_content_components_template"
->title="About Content components"
+>title="About Contents"
 >abstract="Content components are empty content placeholders that you can use to create the layout of a template."

+When creating your email content, **[!UICONTROL Content]** components allows you to further personalize your email with raw, empty components that you can use once placed in an email.

+You can add as many **[!UICONTROL Contents]** as you need inside a **[!UICONTROL Structure]**, which defines the layout of your email.

-## Add content components {#add-content-components}
+## Add Content components {#add-content-components}

 To add content components to your email and adjust them to your needs, follow the steps below.

-1. In the Email Designer, use an existing content or drag and drop a **[!UICONTROL Structure]** into your empty content to define the layout of your email.
+1. In the Email Designer, use an [existing content](existing-content.md) or drag and drop a **[!UICONTROL Structure]** into your empty content to define the layout of your email.
 [Learn how](create-email-content.md)

-1. Drag and drop the **[!UICONTROL Content]** of your choice inside the relevant structure components.
+1. Drag and drop the **[!UICONTROL Content]** of your choice inside the relevant structures.

     ![](assets/email_designer_add_content_components.png)

     >[!NOTE]
     >
-    >You can add several components into a single structure component and into each column of a structure component.
+    >You can add several components into a single structure and into each column of a structure.

+1. Adjust the options for each component using the contextual **[!UICONTROL Settings]** tab.
+For example, you can choose to display it on desktop or mobile devices only, or both.
+You can also manage link options from this tab.
+[Learn more on managing links](message-tracking.md)

-1. Adjust the styling attributes for each component using the **[!UICONTROL Settings]** and **[!UICONTROL Style]** tabs.
+1. Adjust the styling attributes for each component using the **[!UICONTROL Style]** tab.
 For example, you can change the text style, padding or margin of each component.
 [Learn more about alignment and padding](alignment-and-padding.md)

     ![](assets/email_designer_content_components_settings.png)

-When creating your email content from scratch, **[!UICONTROL Content]**  components allows you to further personalize your email with raw, empty components that you can use once placed in an email.
-You can add as many **[!UICONTROL Content]** components as you need inside a **[!UICONTROL Structure]** component which defines the layout of your email.
+1. From the advanced menu of your **[!UICONTROL Content]** on the right pane, you can easily delete or duplicate any content component as needed.

 ## Container {#container}